Adapting the Montessori Approach to Dementia

 A District of Columbia’s Office on Aging report from 2006 found that people with dementia did respond better to the Montessori approach.
 They showed increased levels of engagement as well as a greater ability to handle difficult tasks when compared to traditional, non-Montessori teaching.

-Additionally, a 2011 report out of Australia demonstrated how this Montessori approach to dementia allowed a senior living facility to completely eliminate its use of antipsychotic drugs, which were previously used by 75% of its residents.
-The same facility was also able to reduce the use of sedatives from 67% of residents to just 2%.
+Additionally, a 2011 report out of Australia demonstrated how this Montessori approach to dementia allowed a senior living community to completely eliminate its use of antipsychotic drugs, which were previously used by 75% of its residents.
+The same community was also able to reduce the use of sedatives from 67% of residents to just 2%.

 Learn More About the Montessori Approach to Dementia